jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.

-+ `TODO`: On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
++ `COMPLETED: 24-06-2025` On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
 Not ideal for clarity about which ball it is linked to.

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table